Requirements to the volume control circuit:

 Apart from the useage of resistors with improved characteristics and tighter tolerances for lower deviations with regard to overall resistance and channel matching, the chain doesn´t offer decisive advantages against a turning or sliding Pot.

 Another variant of the Pot-circuit is the ladder (fig. D).
 Only single pairs of resistors are switched.
 The signal passes many less solder joints and each resistor pair may be designed and tolerated individually in value.

 Because of the high effort needed, one will seldomly find ladders with more than 24 volume steps.

-To overcome the inherent problems of the Pot-circuit, the varying output resistance, different circuitry of resistor arrays are required.
+To overcome the inherent problems of the Pot-circuit, the varying output resistance, a different circuitry of resistor arrays are required.

 The circuit shown could be implemented with equal switching stages, but the effort would quickly become very high, or the number of volume steps needs to be rather small.
-If the single stages are weighted Bit-wise, e.g. -1dB, -2dB, -4dB and -8dB, the number of required stages remains low while the number of possible steps still remains sufficiently high.
+If the single stages are weighted Bit-wise, e.g. -1dB, -2dB, -4dB and -8dB, the number of required stages remains low while the number of possible steps still is sufficiently high.

 The 4 stage circuit already allows for 15 -1dB-steps.

 A 7-stage circuit would allow for a huge dynamic range of -127dB.